VDB Overview

 Options (what is visible will vary depending on what type of cache is selected):

-- Cache Password: For interfaces with a password authenticated interface, the password to connect to the cache with.
-For Redis, AWS secret can be used instead of this.
+• Cache Password: For interfaces with a password authenticated interface, the password to connect to the cache with.
+For Redis, value from Secrets Manager can be used instead of this.

 Note: With Amazon’s AWS Elasticache service, the Redis parameter group option of “notify-keyspace-events” should be set to the value of “AE” in order to optimize cache behavior.
 This will also be instructed in the log output.
 For non-Elasticache Redis servers, this option will be configured automatically.